marcello-negri/personal-website/content/project/example4/index.md

 ---
-title: BSc Thesis - *"Machine Learning for di-tau invariant mass reconstruction in ATLAS"*
+title: BSc Thesis - *Machine Learning for di-tau invariant mass reconstruction in ATLAS*
 summary: Prof. **Andreazza** at **Università Studi Milano** -  In my BSc thesis I exploited a Boosted Regreion Tree and a Neural Network to reconstruct the mass of the Higgs boson from its decay into tu leptons.

 tags: